 Why do you recommend intruding teeth by placing engagers on the adjacent teeth, instead of on the intruding tooth?

 If you only place an engager on the tooth you're trying to intrude, there won't be anything holding the aligner securely in place.
-The aligner is likely to lift off of all the other teeth, instead of pushing the targeted tooth down.
+The aligner is likely to lift off the other teeth, instead of pushing the targeted tooth down.
 When you place engagers on the adjacent teeth, they hold the aligner in place, and the targeted tooth is pressed into the gums.

 Identify the location of all engagers.